Use placeholders to create email signatures that adapt to the email sender

 The Photo placeholder

-This placeholder is used by the program to pull your users' photos from Active Directory and insert them into emails as embedded pictures (click here to learn about the differences between embedded and linked images).
+This placeholder is used by the program to pull your users' photos from Entra ID (Azure AD) and insert them into emails as embedded pictures (click here to learn about the differences between embedded and linked images).
 Once you add it to your template, you can:

 - insert photos in original dimensions,